 From the drop-down box, click on “system” within the menu to track all the recent events.

 Once the faulty driver is found, half of the job is done.
 To fix the issue, one needs to fix the driver which might take some small and simple steps.
-One might need o update it; one might need to roll it back to its previous version, or some else might need to reinstall the whole driver for another time.
-For this, one needs to press Windows button +X from the keyboard, followed by selecting the ‘driver manager’
+One might need to update it; one might need to roll it back to its previous version, or someone else might need to reinstall the whole driver for another time.
+For this, one needs to press the Windows button +X from the keyboard, followed by selecting the ‘driver manager’

-To Roll-back: Again, the user needs to go through the device list, right-click each of the hardware, and go to their properties.
-Next is to navigate the ‘driver’ tab and click on the roll-back option.
+To roll back: Again, the user needs to go through the device list, right-click each of the hardware, and go to their properties.
+Next is to navigate to the ‘driver’ tab and click on the roll-back option.
 Just click on the ‘yes’ option.

-To Reinstall: First, uninstall the device; next to go to the manufacturer’s website.
+To Reinstall: First, uninstall the device; next, go to the manufacturer’s website.
 There one can find the most recent driver for the device and install it manually.

 3: Renaming the Faulty Driver

-Every driver that comes associated with the mentioned error message; one can immediately rename the driver.
+For every driver that comes associated with the mentioned error message; one can immediately rename the driver.
 Renaming will lead Windows to fetch a brand new copy of it and install it.
-For this, follow the next steps mentioned in this point-
+For this, follow the next steps mentioned at this point-

 The first one needs to open the command prompt app that can be found by searching for ‘command prompt’ or in short ‘cmd’ in the device’s search box.